technofocus-pte/ppteamsintpvt/Labs/Lab 1/Lab 1 - Create your first canvas app in Microsoft Teams.docx.md

      ![A screenshot of a computer Description automatically generated](./media/image3.png)

-4. Pop-up will appear on the screen.
+4. A pop-up will appear on the screen.
 You can browse through the tips shared or can **Skip** the screen.

      ![A screenshot of a computer Description automatically generated](./media/image4.png)